Scottsdale Center for Plastic Surgery

 Board-certified plastic surgeon Dr. Steven Sigalove is excited to bring the “internal bra” sub-fascial breast augmentation technique to Scottsdale Center for Plastic Surgery.
 This approach to one of the world’s most popular cosmetic procedures allows qualified patients with a minimally invasive, muscle-sparing breast augmentation that reduces both post-operative discomfort and recovery time.

-The resorbable mesh provides stability, and over time the mesh is replaced with your own collagen, which is stronger than the natural tissues.
+The resorbable mesh provides stability and over time it is replaced with your own collagen, which is stronger than the natural tissues.
 This mesh is the key to success with this procedure as it reduces the incidence of malposition, bottoming-out, and rippling, which can be common problems with traditional “over the muscle” breast augmentation.
 No drains are needed with this type of mesh.

-Sub-fascial breast augmentation is ideal for women who exercise regularly, do yoga or Pilates, lift weights, or perform body building and want to return to their regular routines as early as possible following their operation.
-By avoiding dissection of the pectoralis major muscle, patients can resume normal activities within a few weeks following their surgery.
-Compared to standard breast augmentations, the recovery time and time back to work tends to be faster, and patients rarely require medications stronger than ibuprofen or Tylenol.
-Additionally, by not placing the implant below the muscle, the unwanted side-effect known as “hyper-animation” or “flexion deformity” is avoided.
-Finally, in patients with wider-spaced chest muscles, this technique can allow for a narrower cleavage spacing because placement of the implants is independent from where the muscles insert on the sternum.
+Sub-fascial breast augmentation is ideal for women who exercise regularly, practice yoga or Pilates, lift weights, or perform bodybuilding and want to return to their regular routines as early as possible following their operation.
+By not placing the implant below the muscle, the unwanted side-effect known as “hyper-animation” or “flexion deformity” is avoided.
+Finally, in patients with wider-spaced chest muscles, this technique can allow for a narrower cleavage spacing because placement of the implants is independent of where the muscles insert on the sternum.

 The Sub-Fascial Approach: Are You a Candidate?